alanmitchell/NZE-optimizer/README.md

 [Load the Solver Add-In](https://support.office.com/en-us/article/Load-the-Solver-Add-in-612926fc-d53b-46b4-872c-e24772f078ca)

+The blue numbers in the model are inputs that can be changed by the user.
+Black numbers are formulas, which are calculated from the user inputs.

-The model accounts for the Lights and Appliances, Space Heating, Domestic Water Heating, and Solar Electric production of a home.
-Currently, the model has an optimize feature that will try various combinations of four home characteristics to reduce the net energy use of the home to zero and to minimize the construction cost of the home.
+The model accounts for the Lights and Appliances energy use, Space Heating energy use, Domestic Water Heating energy use, and Solar Electric production of a home.
+The model has an optimize feature that will try various combinations of four home characteristics to reduce the net energy use of the home to zero while minimizing the construction cost of the home.
 All of the other home characteristics that affect energy use are not currently involved in the optimization process but could be added as the model evolves.
 These other characteristics of the home are manually entered by the user.
 For example, the user can enter in a Window R-value of 6.0; the optimization process will not change that value.

-The four characteristics that are controlled by the optimzation are:
+The four characteristics that are controlled by the optimization are:

 * The kilowatt capacity of the Photovoltaic Solar system (PV system).
 * The insulating R-value of the Walls.